 - Real Estate/Land Records – Requests property descriptions from town clerks to verify ownership.
 Verifies insurance and records land deeds.

 - Billable Time – Tracks billable time versus dawn available time.
-Firm goal is 80% billable time.
+The firm goal is 80% billable time.

-- Other Duties – Performs other duties assigned by office manager.
+- Other Duties – Performs other duties assigned by the office manager.

 Qualifications & Skills:

-Many jobs require is a certificate in paralegal studies or associates degree from a college or university with ABA approval.
-Applicants may also need some experience as an administrative assistant.
+Many jobs require is a certificate in paralegal studies or an associate’s degree from a college or university with ABA approval.
+Applicants may also need some experience as administrative assistants.
 Attention to detail and proofreading skills as well as excellent client service skills are required and can determine the success or failure of applicants for elder law paralegal positions.
 Many law firms expect paralegals to also have knowledge of Microsoft Office applications.